modelscope/agentscope/examples/conversation_with_RAG_agents/README.md

-# AgentScope Consultants: a Multi-Agent RAG Application
+# AgentScope Copilot: a Multi-Agent RAG Application

 * **What is this example about?**
 With the provided implementation and configuration,